kieranpotts/blog/.github/ISSUE_TEMPLATE/REFACTOR.md

 ---
 name: Refactor
-about: Log improvements to be made in code or configuration
+about: Log improvements to be made in code or configuration.
 title: ""
 labels: refactor
 assignees: ""